BasketBall27/triops/TligPac/README.md

 ## How does it work?

-By running Bash Shell Logic or External Shell. for dynamic automatic Installer purposes and fast and light GNU/Wget Reliance.
+By running Bash Shell Logic or External Shell. for dynamic automatic Installer/remove purposes and fast and light GNU/Wget Reliance.

 ## What does not work?